New Mexico has special appeal for us with its rich history of

 the "Trinity" site while in town.
 Being able to spend time

-with some of the retirees from these facilities was a real plus as
+with some of the retirees was a real plus as we discussed some

-"Trestle".
-They told me I was showing my age!
+experiments that took place, such as "Trestle".
+They told me I was

 Being a typical engineer and interested in radiation monitoring,

-ahead of time that the site was cleaned up and radiation levels
+time that the site was cleaned up and radiation levels would be

 |McDonald Ranch House, where final assembly of Plutonium pieces and neutron initiator were completed||Only remains left of the tower that held the "gadget"